DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 And then it expanded towards Kai and Rinne.
 Up until it covered even Saki and Ashlan.

 _What is meaning of this?
-It is supposed to be activated by foreign gods only._
+It is supposed to be activated by sidhes only._

 _There are none here and yet...
 Ah I see!_

 It was Rinne.
 He met a gaze of confused Rinne.
-Her body has foreign gods <span title="jp. 因子 it might sound strange, but I decided to leave it as it is.">factor</span>.
+Her body has sidhes <span title="jp. 因子 it might sound strange, but I decided to leave it as it is.">factor</span>.
 But who would expect that it would catch even Rinne by surprise.

 "Kai!"